OpenHyperloop/OpenHyperloop/OriginalDocument/hyperloop_alpha.md

 despite any possible leaks through the joint and stations.
 The expected cost of all required vacuum pumps is expected to be no more than \$10 million USD.

-[tube_construction]**4.2.2.
+### 4.2.2.
 Tube Construction

-**In order to keep cost to a minimum, a uniform thickness steel tube reinforced with  stringers  was  selected  as  the  material  of  choice  for  the  inner  diameter tube  Tube  sections  would  be  pre-fabricated  and  installed  between  pillar supports  spaced  100  ft  (30  m)  on  average,  varying  slightly  depending  on
+In order to keep cost to a minimum, a uniform thickness steel tube reinforced with  stringers  was  selected  as  the  material  of  choice  for  the  inner  diameter tube  Tube  sections  would  be  pre-fabricated  and  installed  between  pillar supports  spaced  100  ft  (30  m)  on  average,  varying  slightly  depending  on